 Nutritional value is another of the most important differences between raw and regular honey.
 The truth is raw honey is the more nutritious option.
 Raw honey contains different minerals along with multiple enzymes and vitamins.
 Other health benefits come from raw honey’s many polyphenols, which act as antioxidants.
 These can fight against risks of cancer, inflammation, and heart disease.
 Regular honey loses many of these antioxidants through the extra heat and processing.

 Raw honey has another health benefit that people often overlook—pollen.
 This pollen is left over from the bees that collected it from various flowers.
 Interestingly, pollen can be incredibly nutritious for people.
 It can work as an antioxidant, improve liver health, relieve inflammation, and enhance your immune system and healing.
 Bee pollen can even act as a natural antihistamine, providing relief for people with allergies.
 When regular honey goes through the heating process of pasteurization and ultrafiltration, the pollen ends up being removed.

 Regular Honey Can Contain Added Sugars

 The fact that regular honey has added sugars might come as a bit of a surprise.
 Honey is usually marketed as an incredibly beneficial product for our health.
-Regular honey still has some basic health benefits, but not anywhere near the level raw honey has.
-That extra sweetened taste of regular honey may be appealing, but there are far better options—such as natural raw honey, which also comes with other natural flavors.
+Unfortunately large packers and foreign entities ad artificial sweeteners and syrups to honey to make the price point cheaper.
+Regular honey still has some basic health benefits.
+When weighing raw honey vs. regular honey, consider that, while the liquid consistency of regular honey may be appealing, there are far better options—such as natural raw honey, which also comes with other natural flavors.
 Keep these differences in mind when you’re searching around for the honey you prefer.